 Darlinghurst & Kings Cross

-Just a little bit further south from Paddington, it’s the Darlinghurst and Kings Cross.
+Just a little bit further south from Paddington, go out for some nighttime fun at the Darlinghurst and Kings Cross.
 The two districts are connected by Oxford Road.
-Between Darlinghurst and the CBD is the Central railway station, Hyde Park, Saint Mary’s Cathedral, and the Domain.
+Between Darlinghurst and the CBD are the Central railway station, Hyde Park, Saint Mary’s Cathedral, and the Domain.

 Where are the other landmarks to explore in Darlinghurst?